I love clothes. Love them. Think about them, stress about them, dream about them all the time. It’s an obsession.

-How did lil clotheshorse me fit enough clothes into my lil bag?
+How did lil clotheshorse me fit enough clothes for long-term travel into my lil bag?
 A couple of things helped:

 - Packing cubes (I live and die by these guys, and have for years) are the Flying Spaghetti Monster’s gift to all travelers.
 They keep you super organized, which my neurotic heart loves.
 Also if you roll your clothes and pop them in a cube, you can fit lots more in.

 - This video on how to pack light from the very fashionable Be My Travel Muse, who also travels carry-on only on her long trips.

 - Use loads of multi-purpose things, and buy all the packable coats Uniqlo sells.